Buddhsen-tripathi/Buddhsen-tripathi/README.md

 - &nbsp; Passionate about exploring new technologies and developing innovative software solutions.
 - &nbsp; Graduated in Computer Science and Engineering from Vellore Institute of Technology in 2023.
 - &nbsp; Continuously learning and expanding my knowledge base.
-- &nbsp; Open to collaborations with other content creators.
+- &nbsp; Open to collaborations.
 - &nbsp; Fun fact: I love to doodle and explain concepts in Microsoft Paint.

 <h3> 🛠 &nbsp;Tech Stack</h3>